watsonmw/fe2-intro/docs/overview.md

 But in FE2 when a colour is specified, one bit from each colour has a special meaning:

-- Bit 8 - If set emit colour directly / don't add normal colour
+- Bit 8 - If set emit colour directly / don't add in a normal colour
 - Bit 4 - Add the scene base colour (sometimes diffuse, sometimes just object instance colour)
-- Bit 0 - This bit is not used, typically the model OpCode borrows this bit
+- Bit 0 - This bit is not used, typically the model OpCode borrows this bit for its own purposes

-So the colour per bit layout is as follows instead:
+The colour per bit layout is as follows:

       | Red | !Shade | Green | Add Global Colour | Blue | Unused |
       | ba9 | 8      | 765   | 4                 | 321  | 0      |